You are here

 * Snack will be served by staff or provided in individually wrapped packages to limit contamination from our tradtional family style service.

-* Students will not be permitted to bring a backback/tote bag or nap items from home.
-We will provide each student with a blanket that is stored in a sealed bag and laundered weekly for nap and a disposible bag for take home items each day.
+* We will provide each student with a blanket that is stored in a sealed bag and laundered weekly for nap and a disposible bag for take home items each day.

 When was Hagerstown Children’s School (HCS) established?